-- 5.1 Different rates may be levied in respect of the categories if rateable properties as determined by the municipality's rates policy. - 5.2 Such rates will be determined on an annual basis during the compilation if the municipality's budget. - 5.3 In determining the category of a property referred to in subsection (i) the municipality shall take into consideration the dominant use of the property, regardless the formal zoning of the property - 5.4 All relevant information, including circumstantial evidence, may be taken into consideration in an attempt to determine for what purpose the property is being used.
+- (1) Different rates may be levied in respect of the categories of rateable properties as determined by the municipality's rates policy. - (2) Such rates will be determined on an annual basis during the compilation of the municipality's budget. - (3) In determining the category of a property referred to in subsection (1) the municipality shall take into consideration the dominant use of the property, regardless the formal zoning of the property. - (4) All relevant information, including circumstantial evidence, may be taken into consideration in an attempt to determine for what purpose the property is being used.
 A physical inspection may be done to acquire the necessary information.

-6. Categories of owners
+6. Categories of Owners

-For the purpose of granting exemptions, reductions and rebates in terms of sections 10, 11 and 12 respectively the following categories of owners of properties are determined:

-- (a) Those owners who qualify and who are registered as indigents in terms of the adopted indigent policy of the municipality; - (b) those owners who do not qualify as indigent in terms of the adopted indigent policy of the municipality but whose total monthly income is less than the amount annually determined by the municipality in its budget; - (c) Owners of property situated within an area affected by- - (i) a disaster within the meaning of the Disaster Management Act, 2002 (Act No. 57 of 2002); or - (ii). serious adverse social or economic conditions. - (d) Owners of residential properties with a market value below the amount as determined annually by the municipality in its budget; - (e) Owners of farm properties used for agricultural purposes and - (f) Child headed families where any child of the owner or child who is a blood relative of the owner of the property, is responsible for the care of siblings or parents of the household.
+- (1) For the purpose of granting exemptions, reductions and rebates in terms of sections 9, 10 and 11 respectively the following categories of owners of properties are determined: - (a) Those owners who qualify and who are registered as indigents in terms of the adopted indigent policy of the municipality; - (b) Those owners who do not qualify as indigents in terms of the adopted indigent policy of the municipality but whose total monthly income is less than the amount annually determined by the municipality in its budget; - (c) Owners of property situated within an area affected by- - (i) a disaster within the meaning of the Disaster Management Act, 2002 (Act No. 57 of 2002); - (ii) serious adverse social or economic conditions. - Owners of residential properties with a market value below the amount as determined annually by the municipality in its budget; - (e) Owners of farm properties used for agricultural purposes.

-- (g) Owners of farm properties that are used for residential purposes; - (h) Owners of farm properties that are used for industrial, commercial and business purposes; - (i) Owners of smallholdings used for residential purposes; - (j) Owners of smallholdings used for industrial, commercial and business purposes; and - (k) Owners of developed properties not yet sold and transferred. - (I) Those owners who qualify as retired and disabled persons
+- (f) Child headed families where any child of the owner or child who is a blood relative of the owner of the property, is responsible for the care of siblings or parents of the household. - (g) Owners of farm properties that are used for residential purposes; - (h) Owners of farm properties that are used for industrial, commercial and business purposes; - (i) Owners of smallholdings used for residential purposes; - (j) Owners of smallholdings used for industrial, commercial and business purposes; - (k) Owners of developed properties not yet sold and transferred; and - (I) Those owners who qualify as retired and disabled persons

-7. DIFFERENTIAL RATING
+7. Differential Rating

-- 7.1.
-Criteria for differential rating on different categories of properties will be according to:- - (a) The nature of the property including its sensitivity to rating e.g. agricultural properties used for agricultural purposes. - (b) The promotion of local, social and economic development of the municipality. - 7.2 Differential rating among the various property categories will be done by way of setting a different cent amount in the rand for each property category; and - 7.3. by way of reductions and rebates as provided for in this by-law document.
+- (1) Criteria for differential rating on different categories of properties will be according to - (a) The nature of the property including its sensitivity to rating e.g. agricultural properties used for agricultural purposes. - (b) The promotion of social and economic development of the municipality. - (2) Differential rating among the various property categories will be done: - (a) by way of setting different cent amount in the rand for each property category; and - (b) by way of reductions and rebates as provided for in this by-law document.